What is the goal of Y Guides?

 How often do Crews meet?

-It is suggested that tribes meet twice per month for about an hour.
-We recommend one formal meeting that can be held at a tribe member’s home or community center.
+It is suggested that crews meet twice per month for about an hour.
+We recommend one formal meeting that can be held at a crew member’s home, local park, or community center.
 The other meeting can be a fun outing in the community such as hiking, fishing, or utilizing many of our third-party vendors at a discounted rate.

 Why is it called Y Guides?

 Our program name has evolved since its beginning in 1926.
 Originally called Indian Guides & Princesses, the program was formed in homage to the way American Indian fathers raised their children.
 We have since transitioned to calling ourselves Y Guides, a program for dads, sons and daughters.
 Although the name has changed, we have maintained the same goal of building father/child relationships over all these years.

 How is this different from Boy/ Girl Scouts?